-Keeping operations running optimally in this new environment requires even more innovative maintenance practices that can be automated or semi-automated as much as possible to reduce the risk of unplanned outages and increase uptime from equipment that is often not fully utilized because of excess capacity.
-Here are five strategies for maintaining your supply chain today and tomorrow.
+Keeping operations running optimally in this new environment requires even more innovative maintenance practices that can be automated or semi-automated as much as possible to reduce the risk of unplanned outages and increase uptime from equipment that is often not fully utilized due to excess capacity.
+Here are five strategies for maintaining your supply chain today and in the future.

-Similarly to traditional maintenance models, smart maintenance models are both reactive and preventative.
-However, smart maintenance goes further with condition-based monitoring, and predictive, and cognitive maintenance.
+Similar to traditional maintenance models, smart maintenance models are both reactive and preventative.
+However, smart maintenance goes further with condition-based monitoring and predictive and cognitive maintenance.

 Reactive Supply Chain Maintenance

-A Reactive maintenance approach works best for tools in the supply chain that will not cause major supply chain disruptions if they go down or are extremely unlikely to fail.
+A reactive maintenance approach works best for tools in the supply chain that will not cause major supply chain disruptions if they go down or if they are extremely unlikely to fail.
 This approach works best if you have workers trained to spot and fix the issue quickly and have backup parts and inventory.

 Preventative Supply Chain Maintenance